NathanJepson/WDAC-Framework/README.md

 ```

 Then, check which apps would be blocked by this policy by parsing code integrity logs, and pipe that into `Register-WDACEvents` and `Approve-WDACRulesFilter`.
-Assume that 86b19455-6a4d-40dc-9dcb-8598e3c5eb1a is the PolicyGUID of the "Cashiers" policy.
+Assume that 86b19455-6a4d-40dc-9dcb-8598e3c5eb1a is the PolicyGUID of the "Cashiers" policy in this specific example.
 Use -purge flag if you want to remove the code integrity event from the database but leave the resultant publisher rule.
 ```
 Get-WDACEvents -MaxEvents 200 -RemoteMachine PC1 -PolicyGUID "86b19455-6a4d-40dc-9dcb-8598e3c5eb1a" -SignerInformation -PEEvents | Register-WDACEvents -Level Publisher -Verbose | Approve-WDACRulesFilter -PolicyGUID "86b19455-6a4d-40dc-9dcb-8598e3c5eb1a" -Level Publisher -Fallbacks Hash -Purge -Verbose
 ```